IMF board to grill investigators, Georgieva on data-rigging claims this week, sources say By Reuters - Up News Info

 The interviews could prove pivotal in either building or eroding IMF shareholder support for Georgieva.

-Thus far, the fund’s most influential member governments, including top shareholder the United States, have withheld public comment, preferring to let the review process play out.
-Britain last week said in a statement to Reuters that it supports transparency in the matter.
+Thus far, the fund’s most influential member governments, including top shareholder the United States, have withheld public judgment, preferring to let the review process play out.
+Britain last week said in a statement to Reuters that it supports transparency in the matter and a U.S. Treasury spokeswoman said the WilmerHale findings are “serious and have warranted a full review by the IMF of the managing director’s role in the Doing Business Report.”

 The World Bank tasked WilmerHale with investigating the “Doing Business” data irregularities identified in 2020, issuing its findings implicating Georgieva just over two weeks ago.
 The probe has been led by former U.S. Attorney for the District of Columbia Ron Machen, who is co-chair of WilmerHale’s white collar defense and investigations practice.